fat-potato-uk/rest-demo-2b/README.md

 When writing the controller try to move any "business logic" code into its own bean (I tend to use the pattern `XManager` for lack of imagination).
-This might be a little contrived for this example, but in general it helps testing (and the following section).
+This might be a little contrived for this example, but in general it helps testing (and the following challenges).

 For example: